 The Tarot Learning Journal: Your Most Important Tool

-A tarot journal accelerates learning dramatically.
-Here's what to track:
+A tarot journal significantly accelerates your learning.
+Here's what to keep track of:

 Daily Card Log